Utah: Bryce Canyon & Zion National Parks | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

 Ride from your hotel along the Pa’rus Trail to the Zion Scenic Drive.
-You can continue up the Zion Scenic Drive if you like, taking in panoramic views along the way
+Continue along the Scenic Drive if you wish, taking in panoramic views of the towering canyon walls and dramatic rock formations along the way.

 Cumulative Distance Range: 16 miles